00Osama/text-markt/README.md

 - **Cloud Firestore**: Stores users, notes, hidden notes, favorite notes, trash notes, and events in the cloud.
 - **Flutter Bloc**: Manages app state for authentication, notes, events, search, theme, and language settings.
 - **Go Router**: Handles app navigation between authentication pages, notes, events, profile, and other screens.
-- **Shared Preferences**: Saves local user preferences such as theme mode, selected language, and simple local settings.
+- **Shared Preferences**: Saves user preferences such as theme mode, selected language, simple local settings.
 - **Intl / Flutter Localizations**: Provides multilingual support for Arabic, English, and French.
-- **Connectivity Plus**: Detects internet connection status and shows offline feedback when the user has no connection.
+- **Connectivity Plus**: Monitors internet connection status and notifies users when they are offline.
 - **Lottie**: Displays animated assets, such as the no-internet and hidden-notes animations.
 - **Flutter Slidable**: Adds swipe actions for notes and events, such as delete, move to trash, hide, or favorite.
 - **Google Nav Bar**: Provides the bottom navigation bar used to move between main app sections.
-- **Loading Animation Widget**: Shows loading indicators during authentication, Firestore operations, and data fetching.
+- **Loading Animation Widget**: Displays a loading indicator while data is loading.
 - **Pull To Refresh**: Adds refresh behavior for notes and events lists.
 - **Flutter Native Splash**: Generates the app splash screen.
 - **Flutter Launcher Icons**: Generates custom launcher icons for Android and iOS.